gsbDBI/torch-choice/docs_src/data_management.md

 ### Step 1: Generate some random purchase records and observables
 We will be creating a randomly generated dataset with 10000 purchase records from 10 users, 4 items and 500 sessions.

+We use the term **purchase record** to denote the observation in the dataset due to the convention in Stata documentation (because *observation* meant something else in the Stata documentation and we don't want to confuse existing Stata users).

+As mentioned in the introduction tutorial, one purchase record consists of *who* (i.e., user) bought *what* (i.e., item) *when* and *where* (i.e., session).

+The length of the dataset equals the number of purchase records in it.

 The first step is to randomly generate the purchase records using the following code.
 For simplicity, we assume all items are available in all sessions.